Bioscope Cinematographic Camera

 Actuality Films

-By 1903 Warwick Trading Company was producing over 500 films per year.
-Many of the films were “actuality films” or non-fiction footage of real events, people or places.
-Actualities, the predecessor of documentaries, were popular forms of entertainment from the early 1890s until around 1908.
+By 1903, the Warwick Trading Company was producing over 500 films per year.
+Many were "actuality films"—non-fiction footage of real events, people, or places.
+Actualities, the predecessor of documentaries, were a popular form of entertainment from the early 1890s until around 1908.

-The Bioscope played a big roll in the production of the actually films, one of Warwick Trading Companies film makers was Frank Ormiston-Smith who directed the film The Ascent of Mont Blanc; 15,781 Feet High in 1902.
+The Bioscope played a significant role in the production of actuality films.
+One of Warwick Trading Company's filmmakers was Frank Ormiston-Smith, who directed The Ascent of Mont Blanc; 15,781 Feet High in 1902.

 The Ascent of the Matterhorn, 1901 (video courtesy of Mediatheque Mediathek)